Lose weight concept. Bathroom scale, measuring tape, apples on wooden background top view

-Can Losing Weight Help with Back Pain?
+Can Losing Weight Help With Back Pain?

 We’ve all heard that losing weight can come with a myriad of health benefits, but could shedding the excess pounds help to ease back pain?
-According to the Centers for Disease Control and Prevention, today over 70% of Americans adults over the age of 20 are overweight, and nearly 40% are obese.
+According to the Centers for Disease Control and Prevention, today, over 70% of American adults over the age of 20 are overweight, and nearly 40% are obese.
 Back pain is also among the leading causes of disability in the United States, affecting over half of all Americans at least once in their lives.

 Dropping Pounds Can Relieve the Spine of Extra Pressure